+•

-, an Applicanthe Department of Behavioral Health (DBH) acknowledge Conditions.
-The Applicant/Grantee organization agrees and Conditions in their entirety if selected for funding. • Applicants/Grantees of sub-grants funded in whole or police.
-Health Services Administration (SAMHSA) also agree to be Standard Terms and the United States Department of He Policy Statement. be bound by the SAMHSA Grant Award The person whose signature appears below is authorized Applicant/Grantee to the above provisions.
-I to sign this assurance and commit the Signature Name and Title Date
+Applicants/Grantees of sub-grants funded in whole or particular Health Services Administration (SAMHSA) also agree to be Standard Terms and the United States Department of Health Policy Statement. e bound by the SAMHSA Grant Award

+The person whose signature appears below is authorized to Applicant/Grantee to the above provisions. to sign this assurance and commit the

+Signature

+Name and Title Date